antonnazarov/apricot/apricot-docs/readthedocs/source/0040-projects-and-snapshots.rst

 I've called the new Snapshot "Release 2".
 In "Initialize From" I've selected the option "Snapshot" and selected the existing Snapshot "Reverse of the demo database".
 All Entities and Relationships of the Snapshot "Reverse of the demo database" will be copied into the newly created "Release 2".

-Then I've made requested changes in the database structure:
+Then I've made requested changes in the database structure.

 .. figure:: figures/apricot-edited-structure.jpg
    :align: center